Ficaria verna: Description

-It produces large actinomorphic (radially symmetrical) flowers, up to 3 (or even 5) cm diameter, on long stalks arising individually from the leaf axils or in loose cymes at the top of the stem.
+It produces large actinomorphic (radially symmetrical) flowers with a diameter of up to 3-5 cm, on long stalks arising individually from the leaf axils or in loose cymes at the top of the stem.
 There are no bracts.
 The flowers have a whorl of 3 sepaloid tepals and 7 to 12 glossy yellow petaloid tepals, which are sometimes tinged purple or grey on the back.
 Double flowered varieties also occur.
 The stamens and carpels are numerous, and the fruit is a single-seeded, shortly hairy achene with a very short style.
 In several subspecies, tubers are formed in the leaf axils after flowering.
 It blooms between March and May in the UK.

 Distribution

 Ficaria verna sensu lato is native to central Europe, north Africa and the Caucasus.
-It is not native in North America.
+It has been introduced into Iceland and North America.

 Life cycle

 Lesser celandine grows on land that is seasonally wet or flooded, especially in sandy soils, but is not found in permanently waterlogged sites.
 In both shaded woodlands and open areas, Ficaria verna begins growth in the winter when temperatures are low and days are short.
 The plants mostly propagate and spread vegetatively, although some subspecies are capable of producing up to 73 seeds per flower.
 Germination of seeds begins in the spring, and continues into summer.
 Seedlings remain small for their first year, producing only one or two leaves until the second year.

 Growth and reproduction is poor in dry or acidic conditions, though the plants can handle drought well once dormant.
 By emerging before the forest canopy leafs out, Ficaria verna is able to take advantage of the higher levels of sunlight reaching the forest floor during late winter and early spring.
 By late spring, second year plants quickly age as daylight hours lengthen and temperatures rise.
 By the end of May, foliage has died back and plants enter a six month dormancy phase.

 If disturbed, separation of the plant's numerous basal tubers is an efficient means of vegetative propagation.
 The plants are easily spread if the prolific tubers are unearthed and scattered by digging activities of some animals and humans.
 Erosion and flood events are particularly effective means of spread, as the plants are very successful at colonizing low-lying floodplains once deposited.

 Ficaria verna exists in both diploid (2n=16) and tetraploid (2n=32) forms which are very similar in appearance.
 However, the tetraploid types prefer more shady locations and can develop up to 24 bulbils at the base of the stalk.
 Subspecies F. verna ssp. verna, and F. verna ssp. ficariiformis are tetraploid and capable of colonizing new areas much faster because they produce bulbils in their leaf axils in addition to root tubers.
 Subspecies F. verna calthifolia and F. verna verna are diploid and hybrids between subspecies often create sterile triploid forms.